mwang87/SMART_NMR_Documentation/docs/smart_usage.md

+## User's Guide for SMART 2.0 Analysis

+Welcome to use the SMART 2.0 to test your compound(s) @ [SMART 2.0](https://smart.ucsd.edu/classic).

+- The current version of SMART 2.0 as of 11/25/2019 consists of 2D NMR spectra from 53,076 natural products.
+- Before you start, please unblock any pop-up blockers in your web browser for smart.ucsd.edu website.
+- One SMART 2.0 analysis should take < 20 seconds (if still 'analyzing' double check your input).
+- You can run multiple (up to 10) analyses at once.
+- If your results are dissatisfying please try to process your data again manually (go to **How to process a raw HSQC spectrum to a NMR table** and then delete noise and duplicate annotations, add peaks missed by auto-peak picking etc.)
 ## How to process a raw HSQC spectrum to a NMR table with MestreNova (version 12 and newer)

 1. Open your raw HSQC spectrum in MestreNova